usaarhat/pywarmups/Acronis_PyConSG.md

 "four": 1
 ```

-If we don't know how to solve a looping kinda problems in Python, the first thing to do is always to look into [`itertools`](https://docs.python.org/3.5/library/itertools.html) and [`collections`](https://docs.python.org/3.5/library/collections.html) where powerful functions are already coded and most probably optimized to do you looping.
+If we don't know how to solve a looping kinda problems in Python, the first thing to do is always to look into [`itertools`](https://docs.python.org/3.5/library/itertools.html) and [`collections`](https://docs.python.org/3.5/library/collections.html) where powerful functions are already coded and most probably optimized to do your looping.

 **Answer:**